Drewol/unnamed-sdvx-clone/docs/source/globals.rst

 See the ini.lua file in the default script.

 Included files are re-loaded every time they are include.
-USC is very library with reloading scripts, so include avoids caching anything.
+USC is very liberal with reloading scripts, so include avoids caching anything.

 .. code-block:: c#